 Planning

-What’s unique: There are now thousands of open online courses available across the world – do some searches on your topic and related fields to get an idea of what already exists, what you like about them (or not) and how your course will offer something different.
+There are now thousands of open online courses created by universities across the world – do some searches on your topic and related fields to get an idea of what already exists, what you like about them (or not) and how your course will offer something different.
 The aggregator site Class Central is a good starting point for searches.